Building Agentic Systems: From Simple Loops to Production

 You can't improve what you can't measure.
 Every agent run should produce a structured log: what tool was called, with what arguments, how long it took, whether it succeeded, and what it cost.

-"query": "Q3 financial performance"
+query: "Q3 financial performance"

-"output": 350
+350

-}Track task success rate (did the user's goal get met?), tool success rate (which tools are unreliable?), p95 latency (where are the bottlenecks?), and cost per run (is it trending up?).
+Track task success rate (did the user's goal get met?), tool success rate (which tools are unreliable?), p95 latency (where are the bottlenecks?), and cost per run (is it trending up?).
 High retry rates signal brittle tools.
 High replan rates signal poor error handling.
-If you're not logging these, you're flying blind.
+Without these metrics, debugging usually comes down to reading raw transcripts.

 Cost Discipline